laeeq80/stockPortfolioOptimization/README.md

 start_local_env.bat

 Or via Docker Compose directly:

-docker compose up -d

 2. Run the Ingestion Script
+3. Run the Transformation Script

 ## Git Best Practices

-The data/raw/ directory is excluded from version control via .gitignore.
+The `data/raw/` directory is excluded from version control via `.gitignore`.
 All data is reproducible by rerunning the ingestion pipeline.

 ## Next Steps

-- transform.py: Clean and enrich data
-- load_to_db.py: Load to PostgreSQL or Parquet
+- Implement `load_to_db.py` to load data into PostgreSQL or Parquet
-- Add DAGs for Airflow orchestration
+- Develop Airflow DAGs for orchestration
+- Add real-time streaming ingestion via Kafka
-- Build dashboard or notebook visualizations
+- Build dashboards or notebooks for visualization
-- Connect optimization outputs to Streamlit dashboard
+- Expand portfolio optimization algorithms

 ## License

 MIT License